dh4u/bootcamp-star-wars/README.md

 ![](static/StarWarsAPI.1.png)
 ![](static/StarWarsAPI.2.png)

-This project was for the Full Stack Developer bootcamp I did.
+This project was for the Full Stack Developer bootcamp I did and was for a lesson on fetching data with NextJS.

 ## Assignment
 > * Create a new project using Next.js.
 This should be a dynamic website that is created using data retrieved from an API.
 You can use a simple API of your choice.
 Here are a few suggestions: